Create a Model🔗

 Click on the Dynamic icon to activate Dynamic Analysis.

 Set the simulation stop time to 100 seconds.

 The experiment is now configured and you are ready to run the simulation.

 - Click the run button to start the simulation.

 !!!
 Note: It may take several seconds before the simulation is started as the model is first compiled.

 When the simulation has finished, the result mode is activated and a new result Result1 is visible in the Results browser.
 The variables in Results are accessed from the Variable browser under Calculated Values.

-Hover the mouse over Result1 and click on three dots (...) to rename, delete, download the result file or show simulation and compilation log.
+!!!
+Note: Hover the mouse over Result1 and click on three dots (...) to rename, delete, download the result file or show the simulation and compilation log.

 The next step is to visualize the result!

-Modelon Impact include simple but powerful visualization features such as plots and stickies allowing you to inspect and analyze result in an intuitive way.
+Modelon Impact includes simple but powerful visualization features such as plots and stickies allowing you to inspect and analyze the result intuitively.